This green bean salad with tomatoes, feta, and mint is served cold and ready in about 10 minutes because it's made with raw green beans.

 Ingredients

-- 1 lb green beans preferably French-style haricots verts
+- 1 lb green beans (French-style haricots verts, or string beans)

-- 1 pint cherry tomatoes any small, sweet summer tomatoes will work
+- 1 pint cherry tomatoes (or grape tomatoes)

 - 2 tablespoon fresh mint